 Good News on Bag Bans in The US…Except Arizona.
 What Happened There?

 There are always plenty of changes happening on the plastic bag ban front in the United States and we are happy to report that most of these changes are positive.
-From cities adopting bans and municipalities researching the best solution for their towns, there have been a lot of additions to our bag ban map.
+From cities adopting bans and municipalities researching the best solution for their towns, there have been a lot of additions to our bag ban map (see link above).
 Read on to learn more about some of the latest updates to the plastic bag ban movement.